Ethics involves what is right, equitable, fair, just, dutiful and responsible.

 - Epicurian and Stoic traditions of ethics followed both traditions.
 The Golden Mean, the idea that we should seek moderation in all things and that good is usually found between the extremes, is an Epicurian ethical ideal.

-Duty ethics (deontological from deon, or duty) Enlightenment philosopher Immanuel Kant (1724-1804) said that we should do what would be right if everyone did it.
+Duty ethics (also called deontological ethics, from deon, or duty) bases ethical decisions on adherence to rules.
+Enlightenment philosopher Immanuel Kant (1724-1804) said that we should do what would be right if everyone did it.
 He called this the categorical imperative.
-Its not the consequences that make and action right or wrong, but the motives of the person doing the action.
+Its not the consequences that make and action right or wrong, but whether they conform to a greater good.

 Immanuel Kant described the categorical imperative with three basic axioms: